aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `/model <model>`: change the model mid convo to one of `haiku`, `sonnet`, or `opus`
 - `/compact`: compacts previous conversation history into a summary.
 Useful when you've now moved on to a different task.
 - `/clear`: clears the conversation history
-- `/init`: reads the current codebase and based off that creates a `CLAUDE.md` file
+- `/init`: reads the current codebase and based off that, creates a `CLAUDE.md` file
 - `/status`: shows current token and session info
+- `/review`: performs a code review
+- `/security-review`: performs a code review that searches for security flaws.

 #### Commands